ADHD Glasses: Clever Marketing, or Truly Helpful Tool?

 Perhaps one of the most complex links between vision and ADHD lies in binocular vision dysfunction (BVD).
 With BVD, a student’s eyes may struggle to align correctly, making it difficult to process depth or maintain focus.
 This can lead to frequent eye strain, skipping lines while reading, or even clumsiness in physical activities.

-Other Treatment Options For Addressing Vision Issues With ADHD
+Other Options For Addressing Vision Issues With ADHD

 Beyond prism glasses, there is ongoing research into how vision therapy and peripheral visual stimulation may assist people with ADHD as well.